 Equipment and Other Tools for Taking Fireworks Photos with Any Camera

-If you read the first part of this series, then you’re familiar with the settings, lenses and other tools you’ll need to take great shots at the next Fourth of July fireworks display.
+If you read the first part of this series, then you’re familiar with the settings, lenses, and other tools you’ll need to take great shots at the next fireworks display.
 However, there are a few other things that you’ll need to think about, including your vantage point and how to stabilize your camera or smartphone.
 And, if you’re using a smartphone or point-and-shoot camera, there are a few tips that can make the difference between muddy images and crystal-clear bursts of light and color.
-Use the tips below, and you’ll capture fantastic photos no matter what camera or device you’re using!
+Use the tips below, and you’ll capture fantastic photos no matter what camera or device you're using!

 1. Picking a Vantage Point

 If possible, head for high ground.
 This puts you above trees and other obstacles, and it also gives you a better angle to the fireworks, which makes for more dynamic images.

 The other consideration is the smoke.
 Before you head out, check which way the wind will be blowing.
 Make sure that it’s blowing away from you; otherwise, the smoke from the explosions will cloud your images.
 This comes with an added bonus: The clouds of smoke, because they are reflective, often make great backdrops for the fireworks.

 2. Use a Tripod

 As with any type of long-exposure photography, a tripod is a must for fireworks shows.
 Even if you’re using a smartphone camera, you can still find tripods that mount directly to the phone.
 Use them to keep your camera motionless and your images clear.

 If you’re using a point-and-shoot camera or a smartphone camera, you'll need access to many of the same controls that a DSLR has.
 For the most part, point-and-shoots have all those controls.
 Look for a “manual mode” that will allow you to have complete control over your camera’s settings.